 Allyson Black is a Councillor for Grangemouth Ward, currently she is vice-convenor of Licensing and has held posts of Depute Provost and Depute Leader in the past.
 Previously she worked as a staff nurse in Psychiatry and Older People’s services, within Forth Valley.
 As a carer for many years, she understands some of the difficulties that carers face.
 When Allyson isn’t working she enjoys volunteering within her community.

 Alex Linkston, NHS Forth Valley

 Alex Linkston, NHS Forth Valley’s Chairman, is a former Chief Executive of West Lothian Council and under his leadership the Council won many awards for excellent customer service.
 He was awarded the Quality Scotland’s Leadership Award in 2007.

 In 2008 he was awarded a CBE and in 2009 he was the Prince’s Trust Scottish Volunteer of the Year.
 He is currently Chair of Youth Link Scotland, Vice Chair of West Lothian College and a member of the Scottish Council of the Prince’s Trust.

-Mrs Julia Swan, NHS Forth Valley Non-Executive Board Member, started her career teaching O / A levels and vocational sciences to health professional students in Further Education.
+Mrs Julia Swan, Vice Chair of NHS Forth Valley Board, started her career teaching O / A levels and vocational sciences to health professional students in Further Education.